 By the 1920s and 30s a few brown or liver labradors as they were then called were making an appearance on the shooting field but for some years more, brown was not widely acceptable to Labrador enthusiasts.

-It wasn’t until the 1960s that brown Labradors, began to really grow in popularity, and the word ‘liver’ began to be replaced by the word chocolate.
+It wasn’t until the 1960s that brown Labradors, began to really grow in popularity.
+The demand for these beautiful dogs came from ordinary home owners and they much preferred the word ‘chocolate’ to describe their new companions.

-And if you are interested in delving deeper into the fascinating archives of Labrador Retriever gene pools, you may enjoy a visit to Jack Vanderwyck’s site Labrador.net
+If you are interested in delving deeper into the fascinating archives of Labrador Retriever gene pools and history, you may enjoy a visit to Jack Vanderwyck’s site Labrador.net

 Show or bench bred Labradors are often known in the USA as English labs.
 The first chocolate English Show Champion Labrador Retriever was Cookridge Tango in 1964.